bitwgq/KD-Based-Lightweight-Change-Detection-in-HR-RSI-for-on-board-processing/README.md

 ## CDKD

-The pytorch implementation for "Knowledge Distillation-Based Lightweight Change Detection in High-Resolution Remote Sensing Imagery for On-Board Processing".
-The paper is submitted to IEEE Journal of Selected Topics in Applied Earth Observations and Remote Sensing.
+The pytorch codes for "Knowledge Distillation-Based Lightweight Change Detection in High-Resolution Remote Sensing Imagery for On-Board Processing".

 ## Requirements